 How is Botox Administered?

 Dr. Koneru will inject small doses of Botox to treat frown lines, worry lines across the forehead, crow’s feet lines, smile lines, lines around the mouth, downturned corners of the mouth, chin wrinkles, neck lines, “marionette” lines running down from the corners of the mouth, and excessively sweaty armpits, palms, and feet.

 Is there Pain and Downtime?

 Men and women are surprised at how little pain they experience with Botox injections which have very small needles.
+For those who are especially sensitive to needles, we have special techniques to help minimize the pain.
+Just let us know before your appointment.
 There is no downtime.
 You may experience bruising at the site of the injections which diminishes in under a week.
 You can have Botox injected over your lunch hour and return to work!

 Does Insurance Cover Botox?

 For wrinkles, Botox is considered a cosmetic procedure and Insurance healthcare providers do not cover Botox.
 If you need Botox because of a medical condition, such as migraine headaches or excessively sweaty hands or armpits, your Insurance provider may cover it.
 If you have addressed the medical issue with your primary care physician and/or another doctor, and they have written letters verifying your medical condition, please bring the letters to your consultation.
 We will be happy to write one as well and submit it to your Insurance company for pre-authorization.

 Look Younger.
 Turn Back the Clock of Time.
 Get Botox!

 Call 210-499-5900 for an Appointment and a Consultation.